microbit-playground/microbit-playground.github.io/programs/easy/_posts/2016-03-10-spin-the-bottle.md

 ![Photo: Jo Claessens]({{ site.baseurl }}/images/2016-03-10-spin-the-bottle-1.jpg)

-Be sure to put some stones inside so the micro:bit gets shaken well!
+Be sure to put some stones inside so the micro:bit gets a good shake!